-Available products are all versions of the same product family and architecture as the one installed in the Pay-as-you-go instance.
-For example, if the instance has the SLES 15 SP1 product installed, SLES 15 SP2, SLES 15 SP3 and SLES 15 SP4 are automatically shown in Admin > Setup Wizard > Products.
+Available products are all versions of the same product family and architecture as the one installed in the PAYG instance.
+For example, if the instance has the SLES 15 SP1 product installed, SLES 15 SP2, SLES 15 SP3, SLES 15 SP4 and SLES 15 SP5 are automatically shown in Admin > Setup Wizard > Products.